-Runoff from rain or melting snow can substantially affect water quality in nearby streams, rivers, and lakes.
+Runoff from rain or melting snow can affect water quality in nearby streams, rivers, and lakes.
 Impervious surfaces like roads, parking lots, and buildings prevent runoff from penetrating into soil, leading to flooding and erosion.
-Runoff also picks up and carries pollutants, pathogens, litter, and sediment.
+Runoff also picks up and carries pollutants, pathogens, litter, and sediment to nearby waterways.
 The resulting water contamination can lead to algae blooms, declining ecosystem health, beach closings, and no-swim advisories.
-Lake Erie’s recurring problems with toxic algal blooms can be traced partially back to excess nitrogen and phosphorus in runoff from agricultural fields and urban areas.

 Historically, many river shorelines were stabilized and hardened with concrete and steel to protect developments from flooding and erosion, or to accommodate commercial navigation or industry.
 Typically, shorelines were developed for a single purpose.
 Today, there is growing interest in developing shorelines for multiple uses and benefits.
 Soft engineering is the use of ecological principles and practices to reduce erosion and achieve the stabilization and safety of shorelines while enhancing habitat, improving aesthetics, and saving money.

 AT HOME, AT WORK OR IN THE CLASSROOM